 So guys, I have news.
 I ♥ vegetables.
 And you already knew that.
 And now you know it even more.

 My hope for you with this soup → that you make this on a really chilly and busy October night.
-It’s absolutely perfect for those days/nights when you have only 3,018,857 things to get done, and the fact that the crockpot is awesome and takes on the dinner responsibilities for the evening means you have the 30 minutes you would’ve spent making dinner to do what. ever. you. like.
+It’s absolutely perfect for those days/nights when you have only 3,018,857 things to get done, and the fact that the crockpot is adulting for you and taking on the dinner responsibilities for the evening means you have the 30 minutes you would’ve spent making dinner to do what. ever. you. like.

 So what makes my minestrone soup recipe unique and better?
-Well i’ve got a secret ingredient.
+Well, I’ve got a secret ingredient.
 Any guesses?
-Okay, I’ll give you a hinnnnt.
+Okay, I’ll give you a hint.
 It’s in the picture above.
 And it’s a red blob.
 No, not the diced tomatoes, the other red blob.